tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

 * [Search Endpoint](https://developer.spotify.com/documentation/web-api/reference/search/search/) to get a list of 10,000 albums (API max offset) with 2019 release dates.<BR>

-* [Get Several Albums Endpoint](https://developer.spotify.com/documentation/web-api/reference/search/search/) to get additional details for all albums, including genre.
+* [Get Several Albums Endpoint](https://developer.spotify.com/documentation/web-api/reference/search/search/) to get additional details for all albums, including **genre**.
 Genre information is not available at the track level, so I got it at the album level here.<BR>

 * [Get Album Tracks Endpoint](https://developer.spotify.com/documentation/web-api/reference/albums/get-albums-tracks/) to get the track IDs for the album list, which ended up being around 55,000.<BR>